 If you open a project in Safe Mode, the following limitations will apply:

 Startup tasks: any scripts or tasks that are executed during the opening process are disabled.

 GDSL scripts: any Groovy DSL scripts will not be executed.

-File Watchers scripts will not wake up and run corresponding tools.
+File Watcher scripts will not wake up and run corresponding tools.

 You can configure what sources IntelliJ IDEA should consider safe and load such projects automatically during the opening process.

 You can add your home directory to the trusted locations to disable IntelliJ IDEA's warnings about untrusted projects.

 Configure trusted locations